TreeRacks/BeatGenerator/README.md

 # Setup/Configuration

+* NOTE: This program uses NFS to allow for the target to access the executable generated on the host.

 * Configure pins on the BBG for I2C and GPIO by running the following commands on the target:
 ```
 config-pin i2c PX_XX